openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Port is the port of the NodePort service.
+<p>port is the port of the NodePort service.
 If &lt;=0, the port is dynamically
 assigned when the service is created.</p>
 </td>
 </tr>